WAY29/glimmer/README.md

 - repo
 ### file
 example: `file://./url.txt`, `files://./poc.txt`

 **if protocol is files, the result will be split by line and decode if encoded by base64, so you can generate multi targets / pocs.**
 ### url
 example: `http://localhost`, `https://baidu.com`
 ### python
 example: `python://./poc.py`, `pythons://./targets.py`

+load pocs / targets from python, it will be executed in python and get stdout as pocs / targets

 **if protocol is pythons, the result will be split by line and decode if encoded by base64, so you can generate multi targets / pocs.**
 ### shodan
 example: `shodan://[key@]shodan.io/?q={query_str}[&max_page=1&limit=0]`